Interstellar dust production, destruction and effects of dust depletion in galaxies: On the Redshift Evolution of Dust Production and of Its Global Budget Up to High Redshift

-}, and characterised by a lifetime between $\sim 6$ and 10 Myr, considering various standard stellar evolution libraries \cite{schaller1992,padovani1993,portinari1998}.
+Moreover, a 20 M$_{\odot}$ star is characterised by a lifetime between $\sim$6 and 10 Myr, considering various standard stellar evolution libraries \cite{schaller1992,padovani1993,portinari1998}.
 Therefore, in the first scenario where massive stars exploding as SNe are both factories of metals and dust, this value can be regarded as the typical production timescale for both components.

 If other dominant stellar producers are invoked (such as AGB), the significant delay between the formation of the metals, having place mostly in SNe, and the production of dust, which must occur after these sources have moved off the main sequence, is, in principle, expected to lead to significant scatter in the dust-to-metal ratio.
 Therefore, an origin of dust in AGB stars, with lifetimes as long as 40 Myr or more, is not tenable within a picture where the delay between the production of metals and dust has to be shorter than the typical timescale of metal enrichment.
 One problem of this picture is that the stellar production of dust is dependent on metallicity, as is the production of heavy elements in stars.
 The condensation of refractory elements in dust grains is unavoidably dependent on the element abundance, and this is to imply that dust production in stellar sources is inefficient below a critical metallicity \cite{mattsson2014a}.
 Such critical metallicity has been postulated to exist for grain growth, but the same could be true also in massive stars, in particular in the case in which, despite the large amounts of newly produced metals, dust production depends on the presence of a few key elements necessary to have efficient nucleation, such as Si or Fe \cite{mattsson2014a}.
 Considering that, according to the current knowledge, metal production is not universal and expected to vary in environments with different metallicity, a nearly constant MTD of stellar origin and a tight relation between metal column density and optical extinction might perhaps be achieved if the effective stellar dust yield is proportional to the metallicity (\cite{mattsson2014a}; see also \cite{marassi2019}).